- About Us

 Richard is a Fellow of the Agricultural Law Association and is recommended in Chambers guide to the legal profession for commercial property work.

-Jon is a senior solicitor in the Company Commercial department in our Plymouth office.
+Jon is a partner and solicitor advocate in the Company Commercial and Property department in our Plymouth office.
 Jon read law at Plymouth, obtaining a first class degree and a series of academic awards.
-Acting for a variety of clients, individuals and businesses, Jon has many years experience dealing with all aspects of business and company law, sales, purchases, start ups, advising on corporate structure, shareholders agreements, partnership agreements and the like.
-He is also widely experienced in commercial property, landlord and tenant work and high value or complex residential conveyancing.
-Jon advises on construction contracts (large and small projects), commercial contracts and contentious property matters, such as easements, restrictive covenants, adverse possession and rectification at HM Land Registry.
+Acting for a variety of clients, individuals and businesses, Jon has many years’ experience dealing with all aspects of business and company law, sales, purchases, start ups, advising on corporate structure, shareholders agreements, partnership agreements, software licensing and other intellectual property matters.
+He is also widely experienced in commercial property, landlord and tenant work (for both residential and commercial leasehold matters) and high value or complex residential conveyancing.
+Jon advises on construction contracts (large and small projects), and commercial contracts.

 Outside of the office Jon is undertaking a PhD, researching geotechnology and property rights.
 He has published academic articles and lectures various law modules at Plymouth University.

-When not studying, Jon enjoys the moors, time with his partner and dog, sailing and dreaming about a classic car.
+When not studying, Jon enjoys the moors, time with his partner and dog, sailing, cycling (very slowly) and dreaming about a classic car.

 Claire is a Licensed Conveyancer who specialises in residential conveyancing, particularly sales and purchases of freehold and leasehold property with both registered and unregistered titles, mortgages and remortgages, transfers of equity, Declarations of Trust, shared ownership properties and the Help to Buy Scheme.
 Claire also understands the swift nature of investment purchases and auction sales deadlines.